 Exercise during pregnancy isn’t only safe, it’s recommended, too.
 As long as you know your body’s limits and what won’t harm your baby, it’s really beneficial.
-It will help your body snap back to its pre-baby shape, is thought to be good for your baby and may make your labour easier.
-As a matter of fact, women can actually workout during all three trimesters of their pregnancy.
+It will help your body snap back to its pre-baby shape, is thought to be good for your baby, and may make your labor easier.
+As a matter of fact, women can actually work out during all three trimesters of their pregnancy.

-It’s just that you ought to be more mindful about the exercises and its intensity.
-This can be easily taken care of with proper and timely assistance of the doctors and instructors.
+It’s just that you ought to be more mindful of the exercises and their intensity.
+This can be easily taken care of with the proper and timely assistance of doctors and instructors.

-Discussed below are few pregnancy tips to keep in mind while working out during different trimesters-
+Discussed below are a few pregnancy tips to keep in mind while working out during different trimesters-

-If a pregnant female has been working out since a long time then she doesn’t really have to make numerous changes in her workout routine during the first three months.
-However, it is always wise to verify the same with your gynaecologist and instructor.
+If a pregnant female has been working out for a long time then she doesn’t really have to make numerous changes in her workout routine during the first three months.
+However, it is always wise to verify the same with your gynecologist and instructor.

 Besides, weight training is perfect during this phase but you must prefer machines rather than free weights.

-By the time you enter your third trimester you have a well grown belly which means that you cannot do planks.
-Your instructor can suggest you exercises based on these changes.
+By the time you enter your third trimester, you have a well-grown belly which means that you cannot do planks.
+Your instructor can suggest exercises based on these changes.
 For example, at this stage try doing wall push-ups rather than floor push-ups as they are convenient for you.
-It is important to listen music during the session as it acts like a therapy for you and the baby.
+It is important to listen to music during the session as it acts like therapy for you and the baby.

-In case, you don’t have the energy for 25-30 minutes workout session then you can go for 10-15 walk which helps you to relax.
+In case, you don’t have the energy for a 25-30 minutes workout session then you can go for a 10-15 walk which helps you to relax.

 Here are some basic exercise guidelines for pregnant women:

-· Always warm up before exercising, and cool down afterwards.
+· Always warm up before exercising, and cool down afterward.

 · Exercise on a flat, level surface to prevent injury.